 I’m sitting in the corner beside the chamber.
 On the wall behind me hang various posters.
 The biggest poster symbolizes the different types of trafficking in different scenes presented in the cartoon style.

 In large letters, the headline is “Human Trafficking”

 There is an unshaven, greasy guy with oily hair.
 His suit is old and does not fit.
 He hands out money to a young, poorly dressed and naive-looking couple in exchange for a baby, which is wrapped in rags.
 Then the poster shows scenes with two young people.
 A girl and a boy in different situations.
 Semi-naked as photo models, the girl at the table dance, and the boy with the helmet and rifle.
 Both in heavy work, farming on the field, or in the household.
 The Internet and Email-addresses, emergency numbers and data of the publisher are under the scenes.

 Another poster gives information on what to do in the case of „VAWC“.
 Under the heading, this abbreviation is explained:

 The poster explains domestic violence.
 It shows a flowchart with the different escalation levels and the ways to an agreement until a judicial complaint.
 It has also Email-addresses, emergency numbers and further data of the publisher under the information.

 Studying the posters distracts and calms me.
-The trembling of the hands goes away, but the pain of the wound increases, as well as fatigue.
+The trembling of my hands goes, but the pain of the wound increases, as well as the fatigue.